kritikalpam/amiroNEWS/README.md

 ### Step 5: Build and Run

 You can now run your app on an Android emulator or a physical device.
+It should open, display your web application in a full-screen `WebView`, and show a progress bar at the top as the page loads.
 From here, you can follow the standard Google Play Store process for signing and publishing your app.